rodrihgh/rodrihgh.github.io/_pages/projects.md

 content also my fellow scientists and engineers.

-I even separate art and technique physically with a horizontal rule, so that in case you lack the background you have a warning signal of the moment you are allowed to jump out of the boat.
+I even separate art and technique physically with a **double horizontal line**, so that in case you lack the background you have a warning signal of the moment you are allowed to jump out of the boat.